Book Review by Martha A. Woodham

 Set in a dystopian future, Fox by Anthony Gardner is a bizarrely imaginative look at the topical but unrelated themes of high tech government intrusion, politicians running amok, pandemic disease, and I don’t know what else.
 Oh, yes, foxhunting, too, but I think it all means England had better lift the ban on foxhunting before things really get out of hand.

 Gardner, an Irish author and journalist based in London, takes the reader on a cheeky romp through the English countryside as good guys and bad guys chase each other in search of…well, a lot of things.

 A deadly disease, fox flu, is ravaging Europe and must be prevented from reaching Great Britain.
 Foxhunters like Frank Smith have been enlisted to kill all foxes, including those who have made English cities home.
-Frank, MFH and huntsman of the new Hyde Park Hunt, spends his early morning hours galloping after hounds down dark London streets in a new urban version of foxhunting.To read more, a subscription is needed: Click here to subscribe
+Frank, MFH and huntsman of the new Hyde Park Hunt, spends his early morning hours galloping after hounds down dark London streets in a new urban version of foxhunting.To read more, a subscription is required.
+Log in or click here to subscribe.